It’s a cheerful moment at the start of a much-loved story…

 With a spatula, fill the loaf pan / loaf tin / springform pan with the mixture.
 Smooth the top a little.
 Use a knife to draw a line down the center the long way.
 (This really does work a little the way it does with bread, to make a path-of-least-resistance for the cake to rise along.)

-When done, remove the cake and let it sit in the tin for another ten minutes.
+When done, remove the cake from the oven and let it sit in the tin for another ten minutes.

 Then remove it and stand on a wire rack to cool.